The following resources are ones that I personally recommend and are not a comprehensive list of available resources on this topic.

 Learn to Sign the Fun Way: Let Your Fingers Do the Talking with Games, Puzzles, and Activities in American Sign Language by Penny Warner.
 Prima, 2001.

 Little Hands and Big Hands: Children and Adults Signing Together by Kathy MacMillan.
-Chicago, Huron Street Press, 2013: A resource guide for caregivers and educators for signing with all children ages birth-6 to support early literacy.
+Hands Up Press, 2023: A resource guide for caregivers and educators for signing with all children ages birth-6 to support early literacy.

 Little Hands Signing Storytime & Craft Ideas Pinterest Board: Kathy MacMillan’s collection of favorite ideas from around the internet for sharing ASL with kids, along with links to her own videos showcasing signing rhymes and songs.